• Skip to primary navigation

 Cost- Over 10 dollars

-How to play: Players take turns inserting a sword into the pirate’s barrel, while trying not to be the one to make the pirate pop up (it’s very similar to the classic Crocodile Dentist).
+How to play: With Pop Up Pirate, players take turns inserting a sword into the pirate’s barrel, while trying not to be the one to make the pirate pop up (it’s very similar to the classic Crocodile Dentist).

 Cons- Sensitive toddlers might be too scared of making the pirate pop up to play.